 A Museum's permanent exhibits are its backbone; they announce the Museum's mission and give substance to its public message.
 At the same time, changing displays and special temporary exhibits are its lifeblood, providing inspiration and relevance for educational programming and compelling visitors to return again and again.
-In 2006 alone, more than 140,000 visitors were inspired by what they learned about the natural world in the Museum's permanent and special exhibits.
+Each year, more than 100,000 visitors are inspired by what they learned about the natural world in the Museum's permanent and special exhibits.

 Established in 1932, the Museum was essentially born out of its founder Fannye Cook's passion for collecting and studying Mississippi's natural world and has continued to grow under the direction of strong leadership through the years.
 The museum's history has always been inextricably linked to a devotion to studying and preserving the state's natural resources.
 The efforts of over 80 years of study are assembled in the Museum's vast scientific collections, housed in a safe-storage environment in order to better preserve the specimens.
 Our collections currently consist of more than 870,000 specimens, representing the largest single reference for Mississippi vertebrate animals and freshwater mussels in existence.